 The Turkish offensive into Kurdish-led northern Syria began on October 9 and ended with a deal brokered by Russia on October 22.
 Following the deal, the supporters of the Kurdish-led decentralization and democratic autonomy movement in Syria realized that their political dreams had collapsed.

-The ceasefire states that Syrian government and Russian observers will monitor the pull-back of Kurdish-led forces from the border areas and then Turkish and Russian troops will begin patrolling six miles past the border.
-The formerly U.S.-backed Kurdish-led Syrian Democratic Forces (SDF) and the administration set up by the its military leaders will continue to operate until Syrian President Bashar Al-Assad’s regime is ready to take control of the region.
+The ceasefire states that Syrian government and Russian observers will monitor the pull-back of Kurdish-led forces from the border areas, and then Turkish and Russian troops will begin patrolling six miles past the border.
+The formerly U.S.-backed Kurdish-led Syrian Democratic Forces (SDF) and the administration set up by its military leaders will continue to operate until Syrian President Bashar Al-Assad’s regime is ready to take control of the region.

 Judging by Al-Assad’s recent comments, the Kurds and other ethnic groups in northeastern Syria will have more rights in a future Syria.
 Nonetheless, the Kurdish-led governance experiment now appears dead in the water.

 Following the U.S. withdrawal from northern Syria and the subsequent Turkish military incursion, the present power balance in the country and possibly the entire region has undergone a significant shift in just a few weeks.
 The Turkish offensive forced the Kurds to come to terms with Al-Assad, a huge boost to the regime’s economic outlook.
 The government of Al-Assad is now set to regain a third of the country, including 70 percent of Syria’s energy resources, without a fight.